ubhoser/tm-rails-test/README.md

 ### Wrapping up

 Once you are done with your implementation, send us a link.
+Make sure your solution works and includes all the necessary migrations.

+For testing we will perform the following steps:

+1. `git clone <your fork>`
+2. `bundle install`
+3. `rake db:migrate`
+4. `rake db:seed`
+5. `rails s`

+We should then be able to log in to the dashboard at `http://localhost:3000/admin` using either the `cm@example.com` or `admin@example.com` user.

 A bit of documentation about your implementation probably won't hurt either.
 Good luck!